Tidwell/nodeSteam/README.md

 ## Changes

-####0.2.0
+####0.2.1
-* Changed npm module to steam-web to allow https://github.com/seishun/node-steam to use steam npm module name, update your dependancies.
+* Changed npm module to steam-web to allow https://github.com/seishun/node-steam to use steam npm module name, update your dependencies.

 ####0.1.3
 * Implemented new API methods from 12/1/2011 update: getAssetClassInfo, getAssetPrices, and getFriendList